allen-cell-animated/agave/agave_pyclient/CONTRIBUTING.md

 A reminder for the maintainers on how to deploy.
 Make sure all your changes are committed.

-Currently this Python package is to be kept in version lockstep with its parent AGAVE.
+This Python package is to be kept in version lockstep with its parent AGAVE.
 Please follow the AGAVE deployment/versioning instructions.

 This will release a new package version on Git + GitHub and publish to PyPI.